February 8-11, 2021 - Online

 Those involved in the aerospace, automotive, chemical, food & beverage, logistics, mining, oil & gas, pharmaceutical, and power industries will find this blockchain program insightful and beneficial.

-The Cybersecurity and Safety Forum program explores these issues through informative workshops, panel discussions, and case study presentations.
+The Cybersecurity program at the ARC Forum addresses these issues with informative workshops, panel discussions, and case study presentations.
 It is the ideal venue to learn what others are doing, how they are doing it, and the benefits they are achieving.
-Attendees also have ample opportunities to discuss their unique challenges with peers, researchers, educators, service providers, and solution providers.
+Attendees will also have opportunities to discuss their unique challenges with peers, researchers, educators, service providers, and solution providers.

 Autonomy and intelligence embedded pervasively in automation equipment is one of the key attributes to realization of connected smart machinery.
 Connected smart machinery is important in virtually every application imaginable, but is even more valuable in cases where there is limited communications.
 Machinery that analyzes and compresses large data sets are essential to ensuring that the data traffic on the Internet does not overwhelm the system or data can be analyzed local to the device.
 The connected smart machine will require not just more sensors, but also more intelligent sensors.
 Sensors must perform more sophisticated signal processing “at the edge” to provide accurate signals that filter out the noise before it gets to the automation system.